 However, if you happen to cause a collision, were under the influence of drugs or alcohol, or were found to be committing a crime while violating the state’s basic speeding law, it is more likely that you could face criminal charges.
 You do have the potential to face criminal charges as well as infractions related to a single event.

 Whether you are facing criminal charges or violations through infractions, your life could be turned upside down if you do not take action to protect your future.
-Your Los Angeles DUI lawyer can review the evidence and details of your case to help you figure out how to best approach your defense.
+Your Los Angeles reckless driving lawyer can review the evidence and details of your case to help you figure out how to approach your defense best.

-Reach Out to a DUI Lawyer in Los Angeles for Help
+Reach Out to a Traffic Lawyer in Los Angeles for Help

 CA Vehicle Code §22350 violations could have a significant impact on your life.
-Take steps to protect your future when you contact a Los Angeles DUI lawyer for help with your defense strategy.
+Take steps to protect your future when you contact us for help with your defense strategy.
 Schedule a confidential consultation today to start working on your case as soon as possible.